7.2. Data types

 7.2.1. number

 Used for properties that describe amounts, distances and volumes, but also for properties where a value can be selected from a list, because these are stored as numbers internally.
 Spawn flags are also stored as a number, in the special spawnflags property.
 They are written the same both inside and outside expressions, for example 1 and -4.5.
+Inside expressions, hexadecimal notation can also be used, for example, 31 can also be written as 0x1F.

 Numbers can be used in arithmetic operations and can be compared against each other.
 They do not have any member properties or functions.
 Numerical operations are mostly done with operators instead.
 All numbers are 64-bit floating point numbers (doubles).